asafpelegcodes/docker_tutorial/README.md

   * `mysite` specifies the container
   * `bash` is the command to execute
 * Access the static directory `cd /usr/share/nginx/html/`
-* Use the following command to replace the generic firstname in the index with you own:
+* Use the following command to replace the generic firstname in the index with your own:
    * Change the `YourName` string below
    * `sed -i s#@FirstName#YourName#g index.html`
 * Refresh your browser to see the changes take effect immmediately